 In 2016, Windesheim University organised and hosted the first worldwide Conference on Constructive Journalism.

 The School of Journalism participates in an Erasmus+ exchange project with the Institute of Leadership and Communication Studies in Rabat, Morocco.
 Within the framework of the European Journalism Training Association (EJTA), lecturers and students contribute to the European factcheck project EUfactcheck.,

 HdM - Stuttgart Media University (DE)

-HdM is a university of applied science focused on the field of media.
-It offers 16 bachelor and 8 master programs related to a broad variety of professional fields in the media and creative industry, including media management, information design and journalism.
+HdM is a university of applied science focused in the field of media.
+It offers 16 bachelor and 8 master programmes related to a broad variety of professional fields in the media and creative industry, including media management, information design and journalism.
 140 professors are teaching about 4,800 students.
-Additionally, HdM runs several minor programs taught in English for incoming students from Europe and beyond.
-The DIALOGUE strategic partnership is embedded in the international minor program “Journalism & Communication Management”.
+Additionally, HdM runs several minor programmes taught in English for incoming students from Europe and beyond.
+The DIALOGUE strategic partnership is embedded in the international minor programme “Journalism & Communication Management”.

 Last but not least, HdM is experienced in managing international cooperations both in teaching and in strategic partnerships.
 HdM is the coordinator of the strategic partnerships “European Media Cloud Campus” and “MOOC Accessibility Partnership” and partner in the strategic partnership “Creative Industries Global Network” (EU programme).